 Teens can have fun practicing their driving skills out of traffic at any of the many indoor and outdoor kart racing facilities in Los Angeles, and there are options available for drivers ranging in age from toddlers to adults (Go Kart World in Carson accepts as young as three years old).

 Indoor kart racing uses electric vehicles with up to 10 karts per race and can be a great way to entertain teenagers, especially those who aren't yet able to drive legally.
-Just keep in mind that height requirements for most "adult" rides are 46 inches or taller, so avoid this if your teenager hasn't yet hit his or her growth spurt.

 Visit Bottega Louie